NOo0B1/fhm/README.md

     /fhm enable : disable the functionnalities of the addon.
     /fhm disable : enable the functionnalities of the addon.

+The M means movable and U means unmovable on the top right button of the frame.
 ### Configuration

 The addon includes a configuration interface accessible via the options menu (or the /youraddon command).
 Here, you can customize settings such as: